Make a big impact without spending big dollars.

 From the script and the visuals to equipment and editing, make sure you can actually execute your idea.

-For Nabisco’s Oreo Dunk Challenge in 2017, we filmed ourselves tossing Oreo cookies into glasses of Prairie Farms milk all over iconic locations throughout the city of St. Louis– shot in its entirety on an IPhone.
+For Nabisco’s Oreo Dunk Challenge, we filmed ourselves tossing Oreo cookies into glasses of Prairie Farms milk all over iconic locations throughout the city of St. Louis– shot in its entirety on an iPhone.
 And it went viral.

 Consider value and authenticity:

-When they create video content to feature recipes using Country Bob’s products, it shows off who they are as individuals and as a company.
-It’s not necessarily Oscar-worthy material, but it’s humorous and helpful, just like the Country Bob Boys themselves.
+Recipe videos featuring Country Bob’s products show off who they are as individuals and as a company.
+It’s not Oscar-worthy material, but it’s humorous and helpful, just like the Country Bob Boys themselves.

 Videos are a unique vehicle for demonstrating brand value.
 Showcase an original recipe using your products.
 Respond to common inquiries on a Live Q&A. Align with a complimentary brand to host an exciting giveaway.

 And remember, incorporate strategic call-to-action messaging that can help drive website traffic, build your database, or cultivate brand loyalty.